shunjizhan/react-folder-tree/README.md

 # TODO
 - css modules of font awesome
-- pencil only show on hover
+- in editing mode the inputbox doesn't hover automatically
+- press enter to confirm (now must click the confirm icon)
 - fully test all funtionalities
 - change structure: since now each Treenode has path, there should exist more concise way to handle check